shinobe179/sample-security-assessment-supporter/README.md

 ## AI Security Assessment Supporter

-Once you take an website URL of SaaS, AI supporter will research and response what security standards it have.
+Once you submit an website URL of SaaS, AI supporter will research and response what security standards it have.

 # How to run

+prerequirement: [uv](https://github.com/astral-sh/uv) is already installed.

 ```
 $ uv sync
 $ uv .venv/bin/activate
-$ playwright install # only once
+$ playwright install # only at once
+$ export OPENAI_API_KEY=foobar # use your API key
 $ streamlit run app.py
 ```